stepanyurkiv/M5Stack-UserGuide/M5Stack-FIRE-Description.md

 The M5Stack FIRE is a development kit based on ESP32 chip.
 You can even program The M5Stack FIRE through Blockly, Arduino or MicroPython.

 The M5Stack FIRE equips the ESP32 with everything necessary to program, run and develop on the wonderchip.
-It also features a LiPo charger (MPU-6050) , so your ESP32CAM project can be battery-powered and truly wireless.
-Additionally, the board reserved the MPU6050,BME280 and an analog MIC.
+It also features a Six-Axis (Gyro + Accelerometer) MEMS (MPU-6050), a 3-Axis Digital Magnetometer (MAG3110) and a TFT LCD, so you can create a 3D remote gesture controller, a simple "Leap Motion" via M5Stack FIRE in a day in stead of couple weeks and so on.

 ## FEATURES